 There are certain factors that are used in the internal factor evaluation matrix which are much more important to be understood than the actual numbers.
 The development process of the IFE matrix is similar to External Factor Evaluation Matrix and is completed in the 5 steps.

-It is described earlier that the Internal Factor Evaluation (IFE) Matrix is developed in the five steps which are as follow.
+It is described earlier that the Internal Factor Evaluation (IFE) Matrix is developed in the five steps which are as follows.

 01- All the key internal factors that are identified in the internal audit process are listed.
 Ten to twenty factors are included in the list that contains both the strengths and weaknesses of the organization.
 The strengths of the organization should be listed first & then the weaknesses.
 The ratios, comparative numbers & percentages usage make the IFE process more specific.

-04- In the fourth step the weight of each factor is multiplied by its rating so that weighted score for every factor can be ascertained.
+04- In the fourth step, the weight of each factor is multiplied by its rating so that the weighted score for every factor can be ascertained.

 05- Finally in the last step, all the weighted scores of individual variables are added in order to find out the total weighted score for the organization.

 There is no limit to the total number of factors that are included in the IFE matrix.
 But the total weighted score lay between 1.0 to 4.0, where 1.0 represents the weakness of the organization & 4.0 shows the strength of the organization.
 The total weighted score of 2.5 shows the average score.

 The total weighted score below 2.5 shows that the organizations are internally weak whereas the total weighted score above 2.5 represents that the organization has potential strengths.
 It is better than there should be 10 to 20 factors included in the IFE matrix which is similar to the EFE Matrix.

 The smaller or larger number of factors does not affect the range of total weighted score because the sum of the individual weights of all the factors is equal to 1.
 The factor that serves both a weakness & strength for the organization should be included in the internal factor evaluation matrix twice and separate weight & rating should be assigned to each one.